Lattice Reduction over Imaginary Quadratic Fields: Algebraic LLL Reduction in High dimensions

 \subsection{Beyond Algebraic LLL}

-It is also possible to extend the algebraic LLL to algebraic KZ/Minkowski reduction \cite{Zhang2012tsp}.
-Although designing an algorithm for the shortest vector problem (SVP) over the algebraic lattices may encounter the difficulty of enumerating points in a depth-first enumeration algorithm, we can alternatively use SVP on real lattices.
-Based on the symmetricity of rings, the SVP algorithm can have a speed-up.
-For instance, only $1/4$ of the points within a Euclidean ball need to be enumerated in Gaussian integers as $|\mathbb{Z}\left[i\right]^{\times}|=4$ (as used in \cite{Ding2015}), and only $1/6$ of the points need to be enumerated in Eisenstein integers as $|\mathbb{Z}\left[\omega\right]^{\times}|=6$.
-Although KZ/Minkowski reduction algorithms do not have the constraint due to Lovasz's condition, their basis expansion process \cite{Zhang2012tsp} still requires the rings to be Euclidean.
+It is also possible to define the algebraic versions of boosted LLL (shorter basis length) \cite{Lyu2017}, deep LLL (shorter basis vectors)\cite{Schnorr1994} and BKZ (shorter basis vectors)\cite{Chen2011b}.
+Specifically, a simple form of boosted LLL only includes an additional rejection to LLL, and its algebraic version follows in the same vein.
+The additional codes for boosted LLL has been marked blue in Algorithm \ref{algeLLL}.
+If one intends to design an algebraic BKZ algorithm, the SVP subroutine in BKZ can employ the number of units to speedup the algorithm.
+For instance, only $1/4$ of the points within a Euclidean ball need to be enumerated in $\mathbb{Z}\left[ i \right]$-lattices as $|\mathbb{Z}\left[i\right]^{\times}|=4$, and only $1/6$ of the points need to be enumerated in $\mathbb{Z}\left[ \omega \right]$-lattices as $|\mathbb{Z}\left[\omega\right]^{\times}|=6$.